Totten98/Salary/README.md

 # Salary
-Give Salary to online players on Minecraft Server
+Give Salary to online players on Spigot Server